Gricel Mamery: Biography

 She later moved to WAPA-TV as the station's movie presenter, injecting her personal brand of humor to comments about featured movies.
 She would also introduce upcoming movies in a small segment within one of the highest rated television shows in Puerto Rican history, a controversial daily gossip and comedy show called SuperXclusivo, produced by fellow Mayagüez native, Antulio "Kobbo" Santarrosa.
 Although hers was a two-minute segment only showing her from waist up, this led to even more popularity, since La Comay was a regular #1 or #2 in the weekly and monthly ratings chart, and often made popular topic by magazines like TeVe Guia and Vea.

 She was then hired to be the replacement hostess to one of the most popular late night television shows in Puerto Rico Anda Pa'l Cara, replacing Silverio Pérez, and having Puerto Rican stand up comedian Luis Raúl as co-host.
 Gricel reinvented her image as to provide a more serious, age-appropriate profile within the show.
-In part her sense of humor was subdued by a personal struggle: her husband had a bout with cancer (from which he has successfully recovered from since), and her father died.
 The show was a success during its many incarnations, from 2001 to 2005.

 After a much publicized feud with the show's producers she was let go of Anda Pa'l Cara, and she decided to take a rest from the public eye.
 Public demand for her return to entertainment moved her back into radio, in 2006, with Raymond Arrieta as a co-host.
 Raymond, in turn, featured her regularly in his long running comedy show, El Show de Raymond, which was aired on WAPA-TV until early 2010.
 They currently host "Gozando en la mañana", a morning talk show, on Fidelity 95 radio in San Juan.

 Mamery was featured as a presenter for ¡Qué noche!, a variety program on WIPR-TV, until January 2012 (see below).
 She also appeared in a 1980s period film, "Party Time" (directed by Juanma Fernández París), as the aerobics-obsessed mother of one of the film's teenagers.

 Gricel became an occasional color reporter on Puerto Rican lifestyle and pop culture for Despierta América, starting in 2007.
 She later became an occasional guest presenter for Argentinian-born paparazzo Javier Ceriani's "Papparazzi TV" program on Mega TV.